Peaks of sound velocity in two color dense QCD: quark saturation effects and semishort range correlations: A model of coherent states

 With this single particle energy, the baryon mass is computed as the sum of average quark energy, \beq M_B &=& \Nc \int_{\vk} E_{\rm CQM} (\vk) | \phi_{\vk}|^2 \nonumber \\ &=& \Nc \bigg( \int_{\vk} | \phi_{\vk}|^2 \sqrt{ M_q^2 + \vk^2 } - C_A \bigg) \,. \eeq Below we set $M_q=0.3$ GeV and $\Lambda=0.2$ GeV.
 For $C_A=0$, the baryon mass is $M_B\simeq 0.77$ GeV with $0.60$ GeV from the quark rest masses and 0.17 GeV from the quark kinetic energy.
 We examine $C_A = 0.085, 0.185$, and $0.285$ GeV which give $M_B=0.6, 0.4$, and $0.2$ GeV, respectively.

 For computations of EoS, we first set $C_S=0$.
 We use the measures \beq \varepsilon^{\rm id. sat} \equiv M_B n_B^{\rm id. sat} \,, \eeq to estimate the energy density which the ideal gas picture would yield at the density of quark saturation.
 For $C_A$'s to yield $M_B=0.6, 0.4$, and $0.2$ GeV, the corresponding $\varepsilon^{\rm id. sat} $ are $0.054, 0.036$, and $0.018\,{\rm GeV fm^{-3}}$, respectively.
-The corresponding pressure is zero as $\varepsilon/n_B$ is constant.
+The corresponding pressure is zero because $\varepsilon/n_B$ is constant with respect to changes in $n_B$.

 For these sets of parameters, the $\varepsilon$ vs $P$ is shown in Fig.\ref{fig:e-P_lam020_mq030}.
 First of all, all these curves suggest that the pressure at $n_B=n_B^{\rm id.sat}$ is not close to the ideal Bose gas limit, $P=0$.
 Rather, the results of the coherent state smoothly approach the quark matter behaviors with the slope $\rmd P/\rmd \varepsilon = c_s^2$ close to $1/3$.
 In particular, the speed of sound is already substantial before reaching $n_B^{\rm id. sat}$, and no peaks are found (Fig.\ref{fig:nb_n0-cs2_lam020_mq030}).
 We note EoS is stiffer for a larger $C_A$.
 This is because (with a given kinetic energy) a quark in attractive correlations can appear with the smaller energies.